PDF

 Can I export only some PDF pages as images?

 Yes.
-The intended workflow supports either every page or custom page ranges like 1-3, 5, and 7-9.
+You can export every page or custom page ranges such as 1-3, 5, and 7-9.

 Should I choose JPG or PNG?